How to Stay Safe in the Summer Heat

 Can you feel the heat?
 It’s a scorcher.
-Ninety-degree weather is forecasted for several parts of the country.
+Ninety-degree weather is forecast for several parts of the country.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Tom Waters, MD, is an emergency room doctor at Cleveland Clinic’s Emergency Department.
-He says today’s conditions are just right for a heat emergency.
+Emergency room physician Tom Waters, MD, says these type of conditions are just right for a heat emergency.

 High temperatures paired with humidity can cause problems because these conditions make it harder for your body to dissipate heat to cool you down, Dr. Waters says.